top of page

 Spring trout spey in Northern California is a light, efficient, tight-line game.
 You don’t need heavy Skagit systems this time of year—this is where finesse and control shine.

-Keep it clean and effective:
+Keep it Clean and Effective

-• Rod: 4–6 wt trout spey rod
+• Rod: 4–6 wt trout spey rod.

-• Head system: Scandi or hybrid Scandi (Airflo Rage / similar)
+• Head system: Scandi or hybrid Scandi (Airflo Rage / similar).

-• Tips: Tapered leaders to T7
+• Tips: Tapered leaders to T7.

-• Leaders: Longer leaders to keep your fly swimming naturally
+• Leaders: Longer leaders to keep your fly swimming naturally.

-• Flies: Small, sparse patterns with movement
+• Flies: Small, sparse patterns with movement.

 This style lets you:

-• Maintain tight line control
+• Maintain tight line control.

-• Fish the upper water column effectively
+• Fish the upper water column effectively.

-• Present flies with a smooth, natural swing
+• Present flies with a smooth, natural swing.

-When it’s dialed, your fly swims just below the surface, broadside in the current—exactly where spring trout want it
+You’re not dredging.
+You’re hunting active fish that are willing to move.
+When it’s dialed, your fly swims just below the surface, broadside in the current—exactly where spring trout want it.

 Best Flies for Spring Trout Spey

 Spring is all about movement and profile.
+The right flies can make all the difference.

-Top producers:
+Top Producers

 • Soft hackles